mrsfy/JVMStackCounter/README.md

 # JVMStackCounter
 Experiment to estimate the value of stack count.

-Use "java -Xss<size> Main" command on running to change stack size.
+Use "java -Xss4096k Main" command on running to change stack size.